Sascha8a/BetterGTMPWiki/docs/API_Client (1).md

 Triggers every time a key on the keyboard is released.
 This event is derrived from the .NET [https://msdn.microsoft.com/en-us/library/system.windows.forms.control.onkeyup%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396 Control.OnKeyUp] event.
 The first argument in your handling method is <code>object sender</code>, and the second is <code>[https://msdn.microsoft.com/en-us/library/system.windows.forms.keyeventargs(v=vs.110).aspx KeyEventArgs] e</code>
 The Keys enum can be found under <code>[https://msdn.microsoft.com/en-us/library/system.windows.forms.keys(v=vs.110).aspx System.Windows.Forms.Keys]</code> on MSDN.
-Keys not in this enum, you can figure out by printing the <code>[https://msdn.microsoft.com/en-us/library/system.windows.forms.keyeventargs.keyvalue(v=vs.110).aspx KeyValue]</code> property of the <code>KeyEventArgs</code>.
+Keys not in this enum, you can figure out by printing the <code>[https://msdn.microsoft.com/en-us/library/system.windows.forms.keyeventargs.keyvalue(v=vs.110).aspx KeyValue]</code> property of the <code>KeyEventArgs</code> (<code>e</code> in the sample below).
 This will return an integer with the unique key that was pressed.

 ```javascript
 API.onKeyUp.connect(function callback);